 Transistor Pocket Radio Value Guide

-The Transistor Pocket Radio revolutionized media by shifting listening from stationary furniture to personal, portable devices during the late 1950s.
-These American-made collectibles are prized for their mid-century aesthetic, featuring vibrant plastics and chrome accents that defined the early era of on-the-go pop music.
+The Transistor Pocket Radio revolutionized media consumption between 1958 and 1965 by shifting radio from a stationary furniture piece to a personal, portable device.
+These American-made collectibles are prized for their mid-century modern aesthetics, featuring vibrant plastics and chrome accents that defined the early era of on-the-go pop music.

 What Is Transistor Pocket Radio Worth?